Back to California

 Infractions: Warrants and Penalties

-This law changes how courts handle people who miss court dates or don't pay fines for minor traffic violations, making it less severe.
+This law changes how courts handle people who miss court dates or don't pay fines for minor traffic violations, making it less severe when the original charge was an infraction.

 What This Bill Does

-• Changes the rules so that missing a court date is not treated as a crime if it's for a small offense called an infraction.
+• Changes rules so that missing a court date is not treated as a crime if the original charge was just an infraction (a small offense).

-• Stops judges from issuing arrest warrants when someone misses a court date for a traffic ticket.
+• Stops judges from issuing arrest warrants when someone misses a court date for an infraction, unless it's related to traffic laws.

-• Removes the need to report convictions of minor traffic offenses to the Department of Motor Vehicles (DMV).
+• Removes the need for courts to report minor traffic violations to the Department of Motor Vehicles (DMV).

 Who It Names or Affects